PierreIsCoding/sdiy/Spark/README.md

 - Spark_Schematic.pdf; as reference.
 - Spark_Part_List.xlsx; for sourcing your parts.
 - ibom.html; download is file and open it with your browser.
 It is ideal for placing the components.
+- Spacer_11mm.stl; For 3D-printing a spacer between the two PCB's.
+I used a 2mm wood screws to mount it.

 ## Calibrating the rate knob.
 - On the front panel between the duration knob and envelope knob you see a little hole.
 Behind it sets trimpot RV6.